 [BS] A304.4.1.1 Sheathing installation requirements.
-Wood structural panel sheathing shall be not less than $^{15}/{32}$ -inch (12 mm) thick and shall be installed in accordance with Figure A3-5 or A3-6.
-All individual pieces of wood structural panels shall be nailed with 8d common nails spaced 4 inches (102 mm) on center at all edges and 12 inches (305 mm) on center at each intermediate support with not less than two nails for each stud.
-Nails shall be driven so that their heads are flush with the surface of the sheathing and shall penetrate the supporting member a minimum of $1^1/2$ inches (38 mm).
+Wood structural panel sheathing shall be not less than 15/32-inch (12 mm) thick and shall be installed in accordance with Figure A304.4.1(1) or A304.4.1(2).
+Individual pieces of wood structural panels shall be nailed with 8d common nails spaced 4 inches (102 mm) on center at all edges and 12 inches (305 mm) on center at each intermediate support with not less than two nails for each stud.
+Nails shall be driven so that their heads are flush with the surface of the sheathing and shall penetrate the supporting member not less than 1-1/2 inches (38 mm).
 When a nail fractures the surface, it shall be left in place and not counted as part of the required nailing.
 A new 8d nail shall be located within 2 inches (51 mm) of the discounted nail and be hand-driven flush with the sheathing surface.

 Where the installation involves horizontal joints, those joints shall occur over nominal 2-inch by 4-inch (51 mm by 102 mm) blocking installed with the nominal 4-inch (102 mm) dimension against the face of the plywood.

-Vertical joints at adjoining pieces of wood structural panels shall be centered on studs such that there is a minimum $^{1}/{8}$ inch (3.2 mm) between the panels.
-Where required edge distances cannot be maintained because of the width of the existing stud, a new stud shall be added adjacent to the existing studs and connected in accordance with Figure A3-7.
+Vertical joints at adjoining pieces of wood structural panels shall be centered on studs such that there is a minimum 1/8 inch (3.2 mm) between the panels.
+Where required edge distances cannot be maintained because of the width of the existing stud, a new stud shall be added adjacent to the existing studs and connected in accordance with Figure A304.4.1(3).

 [BS] A304.4.2 Distribution and amount of bracing.
-See Table A3-A and Figure A3-10 for the distribution and amount of bracing required for each wall line.
-Each braced panel length must be at least two times the height of the cripple stud.
-Where the minimum amount of bracing prescribed in Table A3-A cannot be installed along any walls, the bracing must be designed in accordance with Section A301.3.
+See Table A304.3.1 and Figure A304.4.2 for the distribution and amount of bracing required for each wall line.
+Each braced panel length must be not less than two times the height of the cripple stud.
+Where the minimum amount of bracing prescribed in Table A304.3.1 cannot be installed along any walls, the bracing must be designed in accordance with Section A301.3.

-Exception: Where physical obstructions such as fire-places, plumbing or heating ducts interfere with the placement of cripple wall bracing, the bracing shall then be placed as close to the obstruction as possible.
+Exception: Where physical obstructions such as fireplaces, plumbing or heating ducts interfere with the placement of cripple wall bracing, the bracing shall then be placed as close to the obstruction as possible.
 The total amount of bracing required shall not be reduced because of obstructions.